Jan-Henk/Projects/README.md

 # Atari disk drive emulator
-"The Seeeduino Xiao board, in collaboration with the CH376S board, operates in unison to emulate a disk drive compatible with Atari 8-bit computers dating from the 1970s, 1980s, and early 1990s.
-The system is capable of both reading from and writing to USB memory devices, such as thumb drives, providing seamless compatibility with modern storage solutions."
+The Seeeduino Xiao board, combined with the CH376S board, works together to emulate a disk drive that Atari 8-bit computers from the home computer era can recognize.
+This setup allows the system to read & write data from & to USB memory devices like thumb drives, making it easy to use modern storage options with older Atari computers.
 # About
 "This project, initiated a few years ago, was a way for me to learn C programming for embedded systems while connecting an Atari 8-bit computer to a USB memory device.
 The idea came from my childhood, when I was obsessed with my Atari 600XL.
 I upgraded its memory, played around with electronics, and messed with Basic and assembly language.